spryker/spryker-docs/docs/dg/dev/backend-development/extend-spryker/spryker-os-module-customisation/extend-a-core-module-that-is-used-by-another.md

 ---
-title: Extend a core module that is used by another
+title: Extend a core module that is used by another one
 description: This document describes how to extend a core module that is used by another core module.
 last_updated: Jun 16, 2021
 template: howto-guide-template